 - Minimize distractions and loud noises that might startle your cat.

-3. Positive Association:
+3. Positive Association

 - Associate grooming with positive experiences by offering treats and praise.